smarr/ReBench/docs/config.md

 **General Settings.**
 The configuration can contain some general settings.
 The `default_experiment` key, for example, can be assigned the value `all` so that all experiments are going to be executed.
-Another generla setting is the name of the file in which the results will be stored, in this case `example.data`.
+Another general setting is the name of the file in which the results will be stored, in this case `example.data`.

 **Benchmark Suites.**